 Within 24 hours from the last day of a module, a final module grade will be calculated and entered into the electronic student database.
-The grade entry due date is 24 hours following the last day of the module.
+The grade entry due date is 24 business hours following the last day of the module.
 Any change to a final module grade must be completed within seven (7) calendar days after the grade entry due date.
 Requests to change a final grade must be reviewed and approved by the Education department within the Irvine Support Team.
+Once a grade change is processed, SAP will be re-calculated to reflect the new grade.